 There’s a big sign strung across the entrance to the Colorado Springs Police Department, encouraging new recruits from diverse backgrounds to apply.

-Ron Stallworth (John David Washington) is soon their first black police officer, fulfilling his lifelong dream.
-And once there, he also joins another outfit as their first black recruit; the local branch of the Klu Klux Klan, or as its leaders are trying to rebrand it, The Organization.
+Ron Stallworth (John David Washington) is soon their first Black police officer, fulfilling his lifelong dream.
+And once there, he also joins another outfit as their first Black recruit; the local branch of the Ku Klux Klan, or as its leaders are trying to rebrand it, The Organization.

 Ron can’t turn up himself at meetings, and he’s given his real name calling them for more information.
 Instead his white Jewish police colleague, Flip Zimmerman (Adam Driver), takes his place.

 While Flip is face-to-face infiltrating a group who hate Jews as much as they hate people of colour, Ron is doing the same on the phone, eventually even developing a long-distance dialogue with their Grand Wizard David Duke himself (Topher Grace, brilliant creepy).